inductiva/inductiva/tutorials/simulators/COAWST.md

   for all COAWST files.
 We do this because some simulations require specific files (e.g., `CAMtr_volume_mixing_ratio`, `LANDUSE.TBL`) to be present in the working directory.
-By creating this symbolic links we avoid having to send all those files in the input files.
+By creating this symbolic links we avoid having to send all those files with the input.
-  - If a file with the same name already exists, the link is skipped, allowing you to provide your own version.
+  - If a file with the same name already exists, the link is skipped, allowing you to provide your own version of the file.
+For example, if you include your own `LANDUSE.TBL` file in the input, it will be used for the simulation instead of the default version from the COAWST folder.

 - **`bash build_coawst.sh`**
   - Runs your provided script to build COAWST.